djbckr/gotk/README.md

 information, such as the contents of an entry field, or a reaction to a button click, `wish` sends that information back to your Go program via network sockets.
-As a result, there is no messing about with `unsafe` memory management calling into C libraries.
+As a result, there is no messing about with unsafe memory management calling into C libraries.

+Most examples of Tcl/Tk usage [here](https://tkdocs.com/tutorial/firstexample.html)
+use languages that are dynamic.
+Tcl/Tk is dynamic as well.
+And of course Go is not.
+The best concession I could come up with was to use chained function calls that end with `Exec()` for the dynamic pieces, as can be seen in the `gotk_test.go` file.

 #### Limitations
 At this point, the library is strictly UI-centric.
 It does not support